 A disaster recovery plan gets your I.T. network up and running after an incident as soon as possible.
-In addition, Forbes reports that one in three businesses faces a disaster because they don’t have an adequate or updated managed services plan.
-Of those companies that don’t have a plan, 90 percent fail following a cyberattack, according to FEMA.
+Also, Forbes reports that one in three businesses faces a disaster because they don’t have an adequate or updated managed services plan.
+According to FEMA, of those companies that don’t have a plan, 90 percent fail following a cyberattack.

 Essential Technology Outages

-These data disasters can come in many forms, including hardware and software failures, cybersecurity breaches, and forces of nature.
+These data disasters can come in many forms, including hardware and software failures, cybersecurity breaches, and natural disasters.
 These disasters create downtime, which causes your company to lose money.
 According to Gartner, I.T. downtime costs a business an average of $5,600 per minute.

-As companies continue to do more work online, it creates more opportunities for data breaches and other cyberattacks.
-According to Verizon’s “2019 Data Breach Investigations Report,” 43 percent of breaches involved small businesses.
+As companies continue to do more work online, it creates more opportunities for data breaches and other cyberattacks—Verizon’s “2019 Data Breach Investigations Report,” 43 percent of breaches involved small businesses.
 For example, hackers can use ransomware to block access to computers or data in exchange for money, use spyware to copy data off your hard drive, and steal passwords and credit card numbers using phishing techniques.

 When the time comes, and your business is experiencing a data disaster, will you be ready?
 To prepare for the worst, companies need to have a backup and disaster recovery plan in place.
 Follow these steps to stay in control of your company’s response and reduce your downtime: